77063code/aaliya-gallery/README.md

 2. Erase old errors whe resubmiting the login form
 3. Upload form to have the banner
 4. The error messaging on other forms is still buggy and also need a special call to be able to work on firefox

+1. From the browser change name to firstname, lastname and takeout login
+2. From artist, change the wording to parents.
+Add firstname lastname instead of name.
+Add school, city and state
+3. Run a pre-load script on upload page for it to render only if its a registered user and is an artist